AurelienCasimir/PrivateDNS/README.md

 Private DNS protocol using XPIR
 ===============================

+**Warning:* In the current state of developpment the project is not working

 This project is a proxy that captures and translates DNS requests into XPIR requests and then translates the answers into DNS answers.
 By using this proxy with a DNS server containing a database of DNS entries it allows a private DNS protocol.

 For more information about XPIR check https://github.com/XPIR-team/XPIR/